Sheriff auctions in South Africa

 A sale in execution is held by a sheriff of the High or Magistrate’s Court after a creditor (usually a bank or municipality) obtains a judgment and a writ against the property owner.
 The notice must be published in the Government Gazette and a local newspaper at least 30 days before the auction.

 Bidders need a refundable deposit (typically 10% of the bid or a fixed minimum), proof of identity, and FICA documents.
-The successful bidder signs a Conditions of Sale at the auction and pays the balance within 21–30 days — usually via bond approval, which is why pre-approval matters.
+The successful bidder signs a Conditions of Sale at the auction and pays the balance within 21–30 days — usually secured by a bank guarantee.

 Reserve prices were re-introduced in 2017 under amended court rules.
 Most sales now carry a reserve, but properties can still sell without reserve in certain cases.
 RepoLens flags whichever applies per listing.